rundeck/docs/docs/learning/index.md

 # Learning Rundeck

 With Rundeck, it is simple and easy to create automation workflows from existing tools or scripts.
-The Learning section includes a Getting Started Tutorial and How to Guides that  help new users quickly become productive with the Rundeck server and tools.
+The Learning section includes a _[Getting Started Tutorial](/learning/tutorial/preparing.md)_ and _[How to Guides](/learning/howto/overview.md)_ that  help new users quickly become productive with the Rundeck server and tools.
 Instructions are provided for both Enterprise and Community versions of Rundeck.

-Visit the [Tutorials](/learning/tutorial/preparing) to see practical step-by-step guides that help you get your Rundeck account up and running - starting with installing and configuring Rundeck.
+Visit the _[Tutorials](/learning/tutorial/preparing)_ to see practical step-by-step guides that help you get your Rundeck account up and running - starting with installing and configuring Rundeck.
 Use the [How To](/learning/howto/overview) section accomplish the task using the Rundeck Enterprise version and where applicable, the steps for the Community version.

-The *How To* articles go deeper into specific topics and are also commonly built around the Welcome Project plus completion of the base tutorial.
+The *How To Guides* guides to accomplish tasks using the Rundeck Enterprise version and where applicable, the steps for the Community version.
+The How To guides go deeper into specific topics and are also commonly built around the Welcome Project plus completion of the base tutorial.

 ## Getting Started

 ### Essential Concepts

 Several fundamental concepts underlie and drive the Rundeck system.
-If you are a new user, knowing about them will help you use or integrate Rundeck into your environment.
+If you are a new user, knowing about them will help you more effectively use and integrate Rundeck into your environment.

 The first step is to learn some key Rundeck Terms in our [Terminology Tutorial](terminology.md).